General information and occurrence

 The Table 1 shows resources of oil and condensate and the current state of their exploration and development.

-In 2020, the exploitable resources of crude oil and condensate totaled 22,126.15 thousand tonnes (the anticipated economic and sub-economic resources in total), decreasing by 923.16 thousand tonnes in relation to the previous year.
-The most significant resources growths were recorded for Lubiszyn field (due to the better field exploration by the ongoing exploitation).
+In 2021, the exploitable resources of crude oil and condensate totaled 22,191.50 thousand tonnes (the anticipated economic and sub-economic resources in total), increasing by 65.36 thousand tonnes in relation to the previous year.
+The most significant resources growth was recorded for the BMB (Barnówko - Mostno - Buszewo) field.
 The resources drops were caused mainly by the output.

 The current state of the exploration and the development together with the output amount are presented in Table 3.
 The fields which have been abandoned due to the exploitable resources depletion have anticipated economic or anticipated sub-economic resources documented.